What is Accrufer and how is it used?

 Concomitant use of iron products with dimercaprol may increase the risk of nephrotoxicity.
 Avoid concomitant use of ACCRUFER with dimercaprol.

-There are no empirical data on avoiding drug interactions between ACCRUFER and concomitant oral medications.
-Concomitant use of ACCRUFER may decrease the bioavailability of some drugs.
+Concomitant use of ACCRUFER may decrease the bioavailability of some drugs, including mycophenolate, ethynyl estradiol, ciprofloxacin and doxycycline [see CLINICAL PHARMACOLOGY].
 For oral drugs where reductions in bioavailability may cause clinically significant effects on its safety or efficacy, separate the administration of ACCRUFER by at least 4 hours.
 Monitor clinical responses to concomitant drugs as appropriate.

 Increased Risk Of Inflammatory Bowel Disease (IBD) Flare